necroware/s7-vrm/README.md

 Guidelines.
 You can upgrade VRM capable Socket 7 mainboards with this module to be able to use dual-voltage CPUs like Intel Pentium MMX, AMD K6, AMD K6-2 etc.

+*Disclaimer: this VRM can damage your mainboard, CPU or both.
+Please use at your own risk.*

 ![S7-VRM](./photo.jpg)

 Youtube Videos: